 How do I know when I am registered?

 Those who register online will immediately receive an email confirmation of your entry.
-You may also check your registration on our website.
-Entries sent via US mail may also be confirmed on the website but will take longer.

 If I am unable to compete, may I transfer my eligibility to another person or open the spot for someone else?

 There is no transfer of registration.
 You may request a deferral as noted in the previous question.

 Due to unexpected injury or circumstances I am unable to compete.
 May I defer my registration to the following year?

 You may write to race officials and request a deferral.
 Each case will be judged individually and the decision of the race committee will be final.
 In any event, please keep in mind that under no circumstances will a refund be granted.

 All requests for deferral must be received by February 17, 2017.
 We are unable to grant exceptions.